scrumpy/tiptap-docs/README.md

 ## Examples
 To check out some live examples, visit [tiptap.scrumpy.io][@tiptap-examples].

+### Who is using tiptap already?
+- Scrumpy
+- GitLab
+- Statamic
+- ApostropheCMS
+- Directus

 ## Contributing

 Please see the [`CONTRIBUTING`][@tiptap-contrib] file for details.
 If you want to contribute with